Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the first installment is not paid by January 31, the entire unpaid balance becomes delinquent and is subject to interest and penalty retroactive to February 1 at a rate of 1.5% per month until it is paid in full.
 Delinquent real estate tax payments are payable to the St. Croix County Treasurer.

 Property tax payments are considered timely if they are received on or before the respective due dates according to Wisconsin State Statute 74.69(1).
-We urge taxpayers to mail payments several days early to avoid postal delay when using community mail boxes.
+We urge taxpayers to mail payments several days early to avoid postal delay.

-No, but we encourage taxpayers to make whatever payments they can to reduce their outstanding balance as well as the amount of interest and penalties that will be assessed.
+No, but we encourage taxpayers to make whatever payments they can to reduce their outstanding balance as well as the amount of interest and penalty that will accrue.